9 Unmissable Bucket List Activities to do in Yasawa Islands Fiji

 Being an extremely popular bucket list activity in Fiji, you should have no issues finding one of these ceremonies!

 *Please note that kava is a depressant.
-Please know all risks and do not combine with alcohol or other substances.
+Know all of the risks and do not combine with alcohol or other substances.

 Learn Common Fiji Phrases